azaghal/gimmecert/docs/usage.rst

 - ``.gimmecert/ca/``, used for storing CA private keys and certificates.
 - ``.gimmecert/server/``, used for storing server private keys and certificates.
+- ``.gimmecert/client/``, used for storing client private keys and certificates.

 Both CA private keys and certificates are stored as OpenSSL-style PEM